Functional Programming (H) - Examinable

 nothing is wrong — the code should work fine

-17. What is the type of this function?
+38. What is the type of the

-20. What is the result of evaluating the following expression?
+43. What is the type of the

-21. What is the difference between
+44. What is the difference between

 ->